Skip to main content

 What causes ear drainage?

 Most often, fluid leaking out of your ear is earwax.
-Ear drainage can be due to a ruptured eardrum from trauma, foreign objects, or middle ear infection.
+Ear drainage can be due to a ruptured eardrum from trauma, foreign objects, or a middle ear infection.
 In this case, you will see a white, slightly bloody, or yellow discharge from the ear.
 Another common cause is infection or irritation of the external ear canal.
 In rare cases, it can occur after a significant skull injury.

 What causes fluid in the ear?